Overcommit in OpenShift Virtualization

 Observe the memory requests for the virt-launcher pod compared to the memory allocated to the VM :

-Using the OpenShift Console: Navigate to Virtualization → Overview → Settings → Cluster → General Settings and Enable "Memory density"
+Using the OpenShift Console, navigate to Virtualization → Overview → Settings → Cluster → General Settings

 oc get hyperconverged -n openshift-cnv kubevirt-hyperconverged -o json | jq '.spec.higherWorkloadDensity.memoryOvercommitPercentage'Output150This means that the memory overcommit ratio is 150% which is 1.5:1. -

-Observe the memory requests for the virt-launcher pod compared to the memory allocated to the VM.
+Now let’s restart the VM and observe the memory request on the virt-launcher pod compared to the memory allocated to the VM.

 This is less than the 2048MiB requested by the VM.
 This is because the memory overcommit ratio is 150%. -